101 Cooking For Two

 drying tilapia filets with paper towel

-• Brush the tilapia with olive oil.
+• Brush the tilapia with olive oil or melted butter.

 brushing tilapia with oil